null

 A diamond with excellent light refraction will show the most brilliance and fire.
 The diamond's cut permits light to enter and reflect off its facets, giving them the glitter and brilliance that make them coveted.
 A poorly cut heart-shaped diamond will reflect light less effectively and give it a lifeless or dreary appearance.

-The cut can surprisingly also influence the overall aesthetics of a heart-shaped diamond.
+Surprisingly, the cut can also influence the overall aesthetics of a heart-shaped diamond.
 A well-cut heart diamond can result in a gorgeous piece of jewelry due to the unique look of the heart.
 But, if cut poorly by an amateur, the diamond may look asymmetrical or have an undesirable form.
-Hence, you would be better off consulting a reputable jeweler to ascertain you get the best value.
+Hence, a buyer would be better off consulting a reputable jeweler to ascertain the best value.

 Compared to other diamond shapes of the same carat weight, heart cut diamonds often appear smaller from the front due to their unique shape.
 It features a rounded bottom and two lobes at the top, giving it a minimal look, which some people may prefer.